 The market

-Given the Imperial location, the Schönbrunn Easter market already has an advantage over its colleagues elsewhere in Vienna.
-Add in that it’s the biggest and you have – in my opinion – the top option.
+Given the imperial location, the Schönbrunn Easter market already has an advantage over its colleagues elsewhere in Vienna.
+Add in that it’s the biggest and you have – in my opinion – your top option.

 I like, for example, the organic foods and lovely decorated eggs at the Freyung and the art and food booths at Am Hof.
 But meandering past truffles and trinkets in the shadow of the great summer Habsburg palace has a particular flair to it.

-You could find one or two booths with regional meats, honeys, mustards, spreads and similar in among the craft stalls, too.
+I also found booths with regional meats, honeys, mustards, cheeses and chocolates, spreads, sauces and similar in among the craft stalls.

-Not that the food is ever only to take away and enjoy later.
+Not that the food is only to take away and enjoy later.

-So you could relax with your food and wash it down with a traditional drink, like Viennese beer or wine, or a not-quite-so-traditional one, like a strawberry fruit punch.
+And you could relax with your food and wash it down with various beverages: perhaps a traditional Viennese beer, wine, coffee or wine-based fruit punch.

-Once you’re done with the market, wander around to the other side of the palace and see what flowers and colours spring has hopefully brought to the landscaped gardens.
-Pansies have dominated in recent years.
+- Wander around to the other side of the palace and discover the flowers and colours spring has hopefully brought to the landscaped gardens.
+Pansies have dominated in recent years

-Also consider Schönbrunn zoo, should you wish to see what baby animals the season also put into the world.
-Penguin chicks are a reliable bet.
+- See what baby animals the season also put into the world at Schönbrunn zoo.
+Penguin chicks are a reliable bet

 And, of course, don’t forget a tour of the palace or one of the many other attractions the complex has to offer.

-The next Schönbrunn Easter market opens from March 27th to April 21st.
+At the time of writing, I don’t have 2026 dates to hand.
+The previous Schönbrunn Easter market opened from March 27th to April 21st.
+Scheduled opening times were:

 - 10am to 7pm